mathspp/mathspp/pages/02.blog/00.tags/python/blog.md

 title: "Python blog articles"
 ---

-# <a href="/blog/tags/python" class="label label-primary tag-title">python</a>
+# “python” tag

-## Articles about the python programming language or that include python code
+## articles about the Python programming language or that include Python code